spd75/bigOFit/README.md

 # bigOFit (Workout Application for Friends)

 ***Please excuse the lack of documentation.
 I have tried to document more for those viewing it on Github.
-However, because I wrote this program by myself, I didn't have a big need for documentating all functions and classes.***
+However, because I wrote this program by myself, I didn't have a big need for documenting all functions and classes.***

 ***This is an app that is currently in development.
 When last tested, there were multiple bugs (scrolling on rightmost screen in active workout, some PRs were inconsistently recorded, etc.).
 I am currently working to fix these bugs.
 However, it is safe to download it into XCode to get an idea of what the app looks like.***